Destroyer-official/-NetStress-/docs/QUICK_START.md

 # Quick Start Guide

-Get started with Destroyer-DoS in 5 minutes.
+Get started with NetStress in 5 minutes.

 ## Prerequisites